keithballinger/vexel/.conductor/status.md

 Task: End-to-End Integration Testing

 ## Progress
-- [x] Write Failing Tests: For request admission control.
+- [x] Write Failing Tests: For loading and running a Llama-3-style 8B model from end-to-end.
-- [x] Implement Feature: Wired HTTP endpoints to Scheduler.
+- [~] Implement Feature: Perform end-to-end integration of all modules with a reference model.

 ## Next Action
-Write Failing Tests: For loading and running a Llama-3-style 8B model from end-to-end.
-(This likely requires implementing ModelConfig loading first, which is further down in the plan.
-I should probably re-order to load config first).

-Actually, looking at the plan, "End-to-End Integration Testing" is next.
-But we can't do E2E without loading a model.
-The "Performance Benchmarking" task lists `ModelConfig.ApproxParams()` etc.

-I will proceed with "Write Failing Tests: For loading and running a Llama-3-style 8B model" but this will likely force me to implement the Config loading.
+Implement `LoadWeights` logic in `inference/runtime/loader.go` (and `safetensors` parsing).

 ## Blockers
 None

 ## Notes
-- Phase 4 complete (Scheduler & Serving).
-- HTTP endpoints now create real Sequences and add them to Scheduler.
+- `ModelConfig` and `ModelRuntime` initialization for Llama-3 structure verified.
+- Need to implement actual weight loading.